Buying a house out of state & closing remotely: is it possible?

-If your documents are ahead very early in the process (in real estate language, we call that a miracle).
+If your documents are all completed very early in the process (in real estate language, we call that a miracle).
 Just ask the title company when you should get them back in the mail and try to stick to that.

 I hope this quick little guide will give you some good tips on buying a home from afar.
 It definitely takes some extra work, but can be done successfully with the right planning.

-Remote closings have been done for sellers with property in Northern VA for quite awhile, utilizing mail away closings.
+Remote closings have been done for sellers with property for quite awhile, utilizing mail away closings.

 It is also possible for buyers to buy a home remotely, but will require some extra planning.